Occlusion: Orthopedic Perspectives

 MANDIBULAR RANGE OF MOTION

-Surrounding the HMBA in pre-industrial human masticatory systems, the mandibular dentition continued to create pathways for guiding the mandible into and out of it like tamping down bricks in sand until these pathways formed broad continuous slopes like curved walls that extended the HMBA in all directions.
+Surrounding the HMBA in pre-industrial human masticatory systems, the mandibular dentition continued to create pathways for guiding the mandible into and out of it.
+Eventually these pathways formed broad continuous slopes like curved walls that extended the HMBA in all directions.
 When the mandible moved laterally, the working side mandibular buccal cusps rode up onto the working side maxillary buccal cusps in the direction of the excursion while all the teeth on the balancing side cleared.
 When the mandible moved anteriorly, the mandibular anterior teeth rode up onto the posteriorly facing palatal slopes of the maxillary anterior teeth while all the other teeth cleared.
 When the mandible moved posteriorly, the distal facing slopes of the terminal mandibular molars rode up onto the mesially facing slopes of the terminal maxillary molars while all the other teeth cleared - posterior guidance.

 This omnidirectional group function was apparently even more important in our ancestors than bilateral centric stops.
 In many apparently perfectly healthy Aboriginal dentitions, strong jaw muscle forces make the maxilla grow so much wider than the mandible that the teeth are unable to achieve bilateral contact.
-Group function provides adequate support for bracing the mandible unilaterally on either side, as shown in figure 2 below.15
+However, apparently bilateral contact is not necessary for stable mandibular bracing.
+In these people, group function provided adequate support for bracing the mandible unilaterally on either side, as shown in figure 2 below.15

 FIGURE 1: ALTERNATELY UNILATERAL MANDIBULAR BRACING

-The same functional forces that shaped the maxillo-mandibular joints in pre-industrial masticatory systems also shaped the temporomandibular joints.
-These joints are very much products of functional forces.
-The temporal component is flat at birth, it is not fully formed until at least age 12, it continues deepening well into adulthood,16-17 and it changes shape in response to a change in occlusal forces at any age.18 In the temporomandibular joints of animals raised on a liquid diet to experimentally reduce mechanical loading; the components fail to enlarge, the cartilage does not thicken properly,19-21 and the mechano-receptors fail to mature normally.22
+The same functional forces that shaped the maxillo-mandibular joints in pre-industrial masticatory systems also shaped the TMJs.
+These joints are a product of functional forces.
+The temporal component of the TMJ is flat at birth, it is not fully formed until at least age 12, it continues deepening well into adulthood.16-17 Both joint components have been shown to change shape in response to a change in occlusal forces at any age.18 In the TMJs of animals raised on a liquid diet to reduce mechanical loading; the components fail to enlarge, the cartilage does not thicken properly,19-21 and the mechano-receptors fail to mature normally.22

 With maxillo-mandibular and temporomandibular joints acquiring similar shapes by adapting their contours to the same functional forces, these joints also ended up perfectly fitting each other.
+For example, when the mandible moves laterally, the working side mandibular buccal cusps ride up onto the maxillary buccal cusps just as the lateral borders of the working side condyle ride up onto the lateral borders of the glenoid fossa and disk.
 In our ancestors, temporomandibular joint and occlusal contours were more highly correlated with each other than with age or sex.23-24

 The group function that supported the mandible in its direction of movement also included the basal bones that supported the articular components.
 Incising loaded the premaxilla and anterior nasal spine.
 Anterolateral excursions loaded the canine prominence, the lateral border of the nasal cavity, and the infraorbital shelf on the working side.
 Lateral excursions loaded the anterior aspect of the zygomatic process and the lateral portion of the infraorbital shelf on the working side.
 Posterolateral excursions loaded the posterior aspect of the zygomatic process and the maxillary tuberosity on the working side.

 During mastication, the point of compression moved across all these structural components like a wave.
 It usually started at the distal end of the dentition on the working side and spread mesially.
-At each point of compression, elevator muscle forces drove the mandibular buccal cusps superiorly, medially, and anteriorly through the maxillary central fossae and marginal ridge areas while the mandibular condyle was driven superiorly, medially, and anteriorly through the middle of the glenoid fossa and the facial bones were loaded sequentially.
+At each point of compression, elevator muscle forces drove the mandibular buccal cusps superiorly, medially, and anteriorly through the maxillary central fossae and marginal ridge areas while the mandibular condyle was driven superiorly, medially, and anteriorly through the middle of the glenoid fossa and the facial bones were loaded in the same general direction.
 Frequently the wave crossed the midline to the non-working side in a follow-through stroke.

 During the long periods of mastication in our pre-industrial ancestors, these rhythmic waves of compression moving across the craniofacial area provided circulation that stimulated growth in the most directly affected structures.
 Each wave drove teeth in and out of their sockets, bent the membrane bones back and forth, and compressed and released the circum-maxillary sutures.
 The rhythmically repetitive nature of the waves worked the mandible like a pump handle against the underside of the cranium.
+That pumping stimulated a pattern of facial growth which was designed to compensate for occlusal wear.
 People with more powerful mastication underwent more pumping and therefore more growth.
 Since abrasives were present in almost all food, these people also experienced more occlusal wear and thereby needed more growth.
 In this manner, functionally stimulated masticatory system growth effectively compensated for occlusal wear.

 In this ball-and-socket analogy used to approximate the dynamics of the maxillo-mandibular joint, the diameter of the ball is remarkably close to eight inches.
 After carefully studying several thousand extremely healthy dentitions in both living people and skeletal remains in order to determine how to set teeth for dentures, early dental researchers all concluded that the mandibular teeth should be set on the circumference of an eight inch sphere.25-27 This so-called spherical occlusion is illustrated in figures 2-6.